pyroxdd/minecraft_skin_volumetric_generator/README.md

 direction enum (you can find it in call.h)
 ### PART part
 body part enum (you can find it in call.h)

+## future update ideas (if a single soul likes this project)
+additional helper functions such as 3D direction input skin, for example to apply filters lua scripting, compiler won't be needed automatically fix, what minecraft would fix (transparency) command line interface?